tonylturner/pgclone/README.md

 # pgclone
-BASH wrapper for pg_dump and psql
+BASH wrapper for postgresql pg_dump and psql

 ## Features

 Use case for `pgclone` is for easy copy and transformation of postgresql schemas

+- supports .env file for parameters
-- List schemas
+- list schemas
 - dump database schema
 - dump specific schema
 - transform .sql file to update with new schema
 - import new schema

+## .env file

+Update the included .env file with your own parameters or pass flags on command line

 ## Command line options